flexera-public/policy_engine_training/09_debugging/solutions/ERRORS.md

 Line incorrectly begins with "paraeter" instead of "parameter".

-## Line 35

-There should be a comma after "Hello World" to separate the two keys within the object.

 ## Line 43

 The reference to the `auth_flexera` credential block is missing the preceding `$` symbol.
 It should be "$auth_flexera", not "auth_flexera".

-## Line 52

-Within the jmes_path() function, the first parameter is `response` when it should be `col_item`.

 ## Line 61

 The second parameter of the `run_script` field should be "ds_policy_lesson_list", not "ds_policy_list".

+## Line 71

+The variable is incorrectly spelled.
+It should be "policy_table", not "policy_tablee"

 ## Line 74